tarantool/metrics/doc/monitoring/api_reference.rst

 Examples
 --------

-Below are some examples of using metrics primitives.
+Below are some examples of using metric primitives.

 Notice that this usage is independent of export plugins such as Prometheus, Graphite, etc. For documentation on how to use the plugins, see